The Consulate General of Mexico in Houston, the Mexican Tourism Board and Serrano Gallery present "The Fifth Element"

 Address: 2000 Edwards Street.
 Suite #304.
 Houston, TX 77007

 For more information, contact Serrano Gallery at 713-724-0709.

 Four of the five artists participating in the V Element group show are well-known members of one of the most vibrant and rich artistic legacies in Mexico.
 Rolando Rojas, Saúl Castro, Didier Mayés and Ixrael Montes are artists and printmakers who live and work in Oaxaca.
-Each has his own distinct style; however, all are associated with, and inspired by a long visual arts tradition that includes such illustrious Masters as Rufino Tamayo, Guillermo Cabrera, Rodolfo Morales and Rodolfo Nieto.
+Each has his own distinct style; however, all are associated with, and inspired by a long visual arts tradition that includes such illustrious Masters as Rufino Tamayo, Francisco Toledo, Guillermo Cabrera, Rodolfo Morales and Rodolfo Nieto.
 The Southern region of Mexico, where Oaxaca is located, is routinely celebrated for its unique artistic and graphic arts output, its cultural institutions and a plethora of art and printmaking studios.
 The work of these artists, which has been exhibited around the world, exemplifies the exquisite quality and range of contemporary art and printmaking in Mexico.

 Rolando Rojas has been an enduring and steadfast presence in the Mexican visual arts scene for decades, and maintains a studio in Houston's Sawyer Yards campus.
 The artist and printmaker who is often described as an “Oaxacan painter,” based on his ability to faithfully and beautifully convey the aesthetic and visual history of the region of the Mexican Central Valley he calls home.